MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

     :::image-end:::

 1. Simulate a server-side push notification.
-With your PWA opened at `localhost:3000`, press `F12` to open DevTools.
-Go to **Application**, then **Service Worker**, then select **Push** to send a test push notification to your PWA.
+With your PWA opened at `http://localhost:3000` in your browser, select `F12` to open the DevTools.
+Choose **Application** > **Service Worker** > **Push** to send a test push notification to your PWA.
 You should see a push notification appear near the taskbar.

     :::image type="complex" source="./media/devtools-push.png" alt-text="Push a notification from DevTools":::
        Push a notification from DevTools